Assistant Research Psychologist, Department of Psychology

 Lab Affiliation(s): Bilingualism, Mind, and Brain Lab

-I am a postdoctoral researcher in the Department of Psychology at the University of California, Riverside.
+I am a research scientist in the Department of Psychology at the University of California, Riverside, and was previously an NSF PIRE and NSF SBE postdoctoral fellow at the Pennsylvania State University.
 I received my M.A. and Ph.D. in Psychology in the Perception, Cognition, and Cognitive Neuroscience area from the University of California, Davis.

-For the past several years, my research has focused on investigating the behavioral and neural correlates of sentence processing phenomena, as well as individual differences in reading behavior and comprehension ability.
-In my recent work at Penn State, I have begun to examine how bilingual experience influences native and non-native reading, and how this is realized in the brain and in behavior.
-In particular, I am interested in the extent to which repercussions of being bilingual, such as changes in language proficiency and cognitive control ability, may influence reading comprehension in young and older adulthood.
+In my research, I use multiple methods, including eye-tracking and electroencephalography (EEG), to investigate how language experience influences comprehension and executive function ability across the lifespan.
+I investigate the behavioral and neural correlates of sentence processing phenomena, as well as individual differences in reading behavior and comprehension ability.
+Most recently, I have begun to examine how bilingual experience influences native and non-native reading, and how this is realized in the brain and in behavior.
+In particular, I am interested in the extent to which repercussions of being bilingual, such as changes in language and cognitive control ability, and environmental pressures due to immersion, may influence reading comprehension performance in young and older adulthood.

 Office: 3353 Olmsted Hall

 Mail: 900 University Ave.

 Riverside, CA 92521 USA